deorus/mapr-puppet/README.md

 TODO
 ====
-Most of the instructions work on CentOS but they weren't tested on other targeted systems such as Ubuntu and SUSE, supported by MapR.
+* Most of the instructions work on CentOS but they weren't tested on other targeted systems such as Ubuntu and SUSE, supported by MapR.

-Assure ntp is installed and running.
+* Assure ntp is installed and running.

+* Create 'role' for mapr-client nodes.

 Setup
 =====